SuzyAdel/Punch_It/README.md

 - **Branch 0:** Walk forward
 - **Branch 1:** Turn left or right
 - **Branch 2:** Trigger punch (via animation)
+-
+- Vector Observation: 4 (or more depending on added observations)
+Actions:
+  - Branch 0: 2 (Idle, Walk)
+  - Branch 1: 3 (Left, Right, No Turn)
+  - Branch 2: 2 (Punch or not)

 👊 Reward signal for successful contact with the sphere